Erosion and other Hazards

 What is the State's Beachfront Jurisdiction?

 The higher the erosion rate, the farther landward the state's jurisdiction.
-To find the boundaries of this jurisdiction, staff from DHEC must first locate the baseline , which is the crest of the primary oceanfront sand dune in standard zones and stabilized inlet zones.
+To find the boundaries of this jurisdiction, staff from DHEC must first locate the baseline , which is typically the crest of the primary oceanfront sand dune in standard zones and stabilized inlet zones.
 Where there are no dunes, the agency uses scientific methods to determine where the natural dune would lie if natural or man-made occurrences had not interfered with nature's dune building process.
 In unstabilized inlet zones, the baseline is set at the most landward point of erosion in the last 40 years, as determined by analysis of historical aerial photographs.
 The setback line is the most landward boundary and is measured from the baseline based on long-term erosion rates.
-To find the depth of the setback line, the beach's annual erosion rate is calculated using the best available data and multiplied by 40.
+To find the distance between the baseline and setback line, the beach's annual erosion rate is calculated using the best available data and multiplied by 40.
 For example, if the erosion rate is one foot per year, the results will be a setback zone that stretches 40 feet from the baseline.
 The setback line is always located a minimum distance of 20 feet landward of the baseline.
 The setback line and baseline positions and adopted erosion rates statewide may be accessed through the SC Beachfront Jurisdictional Lines Viewer.

-If any portion of your property falls seaward of the setback line, talk with someone in the DHEC permitting section before beginning construction.
+If any portion of your property falls seaward of the setback line, talk with DHEC OCRM’s Beachfront Permitting Project Manager before beginning construction.
 Failure to do so may result in a fine and/or the removal of the structure at the property owner's expense.